 In a previous job, where I was a target of workplace mobbing, I would have said “Hell, yes!” to enough of those questions to score in the 60 – 75 point range which would suggest the high likelihood of my being “at very severe risk of burnout – do something about this urgently.”

 But I am not in that situation anymore.
 I am, in fact, on fire again.
 What does that mean?
-I think it means I have rediscovered all the hours I need each day to write, to read, to learn something new, to talk to my best friend, to Skype with my mother in Northern Ireland, to throw my head back and laugh, really laugh, to stay in the car until the end of a favorite song on the radio, to reconnect with friends near and far, and to go to my job without a letter of resignation at the ready every day and my attorney’s number on speed dial.
+I think it means I have reclaimed all the hours I need each day to learn something new, to throw my head back and laugh, really laugh – with those who love me, to stay in the car until the end of a favorite song on the radio, to go to my job without a letter of resignation at the ready every day and my attorney’s number on speed dial.

 How did I escape?
-I have to believe the entire universe conspired to assist me, as it always does, because in that horrible place, I made some errors that could have been detrimental to my health and my professional identity, my career.
-They didn’t seem like mistakes at the time.
+I have to believe the entire universe conspired to assist me, as it always does, because in that horrible place, I made some errors that could have been detrimental to my health, my professional identity, my career.
+Now this is important – they didn’t seem like mistakes at the time.
 Tired of dodging bullets, I began to fire back.
 I thought I was defending myself; instead I was throwing gasoline on the flames.
 Foolishly, I tried to reason with people in power.
 I failed.
-My words were twisted, my body language was even questioned by a man who I’m quite sure would never comment on the body language of a man in my role.
+My words were twisted, my body language was questioned by a man who probably never commented on the body language of a man in my role.
 I vigorously objected to my rights as an employee being systematically taken away, and I openly questioned what seemed to be an orchestrated effort to disempower me.
 I confided in colleagues, mistaking them for friends.
 I stayed late working on projects for which others took all the credit, when I should have been home with my family.
 All mistakes.

 In retrospect, I completely underestimated the destructive power of “the group mentality” and was wholly unprepared for the lies they would tell, even to themselves.
 I fought back.
 I was afraid; they told me I was paranoid.
 I questioned an inefficient system; they said I was difficult.
 I told the truth; they said I was sabotaging the organization.
 People I had nurtured betrayed me.
 Immaterial betrayals at first, but betrayals nonetheless and